Nanopillar: High resolution molecular analysis

+Diamond-based quantum sensing

+Nano pillars are used in quantum technologies to enhance the photon outcoupling efficiency of fluorescent defects.
+Nanopillars are especially effective in the context of color centers hosted in diamond.
+Due to the high refractive index of diamond, most of the photons originating from the fluorescence of, e.g. Nitrogen-Vacancy (NV) centers are lost due to total internal reflection.
+Nanopillars can enhance the outcoupling efficiency and the directionality of the color center emission.
+This allows significant boosts in sensitivity for the application of NV quantum sensing, both in the context of nanoscale nuclear magnetic resonance and quantum magnetometry (e.g., in the form of scanning probe microscopy).
+Zhu et al. have shown that it is crucial to include an appropriate tapering of the nanopillars to maximize collection efficiency.

 History

 In 2006, researchers at the University of Nebraska-Lincoln and the Lawrence Livermore National Laboratory developed a cheaper and more efficient way to create nanopillars.
 They used a combination of nanosphere lithography (a way of organizing the lattice) and reactive ion etching(molding the nanopillars to the right shape) to make large groups of silicon pillars with less than 500 nm diameters.
 Then, in 2010, researchers fabricated a way to manufacture nanopillars with tapered ends.
 The former design of a pillar with a flat blunt top reflected much of the light coming onto the pillars.
 The tapered tops allow light to enter the forest of nanopillars and the wider bottom absorbs almost all of the light that hits it.
 This design captures about 99% of the light whereas nanorods which have a uniform thickness only captured 85% of the light.
 After the introduction of tapered ends, researchers started to find many more applications for nanopillars.